 Sponsoring a refugee family is a significant responsibility.
 We advocate for Community Sponsors to ensure that they are properly supported throughout their Community Sponsorship journey.

 Our advocacy focuses on representing the views of Community Sponsors to the Home Office's Community Sponsorship team and then supporting the Home Office to design and implement the necessary operational changes.
-This is vital to encouraging more sponsors to get involved.

 We also represent the views of Community Sponsors to other key stakeholders, including Local Authorities, housing providers and financial institutions.